-Archer Center for Student Leadership Development Fall 2022
+Archer Center for Student Leadership Development

 Capstone Team Development Process and

 Team Standards Agreement

-(Rationale and Guidelines)
+Rationale and Guidelines

-Rationale: According to concepts in organizational behavior, there are five stages of team development (Tuckman’s Model, 1964): forming, storming, norming, performing and adjourning.
+According to concepts in organizational behavior, there are five stages of team development (Tuckman’s Model, 1964): forming, storming, norming, performing and adjourning.
 During the forming stage, teams tend to communicate in indirect polite ways rather than more directly.
 The storming stage, characterized by conflict, can sometimes be productive, but may consume excessive amounts of time and energy.
 In this stage, it is important to listen well for differing expectations.
 Next, during the norming stage, teams formulate roles and standards, increasing trust and communication.
 This norming stage is characterized by agreement on procedures, reduction in role ambiguity, and increased group unity.
-These developments are precursors to the performing stage, during which teams achieve their goals, are highly task orientated, and focus on performance and production.
+These developments are precursors to the performing stage, during which teams achieve their goals, are highly task oriented, and focus on performance and production.

-In high performing teams a team standards agreement is often generated to establish procedures and roles in order to move the team more quickly into the performing stage.
+In high performing teams, a Team Standards Agreement is often generated to establish procedures and roles in order to move the team more quickly into the performing stage.
 It has been cited (Tuckman, 1974) that by generating a team standards agreement teams have a 46% greater chance of moving through the storming stage to the high functioning norming and performing stages.
 Therefore, the process of generating a team standards agreement can help jump-start a group’s collaborative efforts by immediately focusing the team members on a definite task.

 The following document outlines the steps of developing a Team Standards Agreement.
-The agreement shall be completed as homework/classwork through team discussion and an honest exchange of ideas and expectations.
-Group members should communicate openly in order to identify the quality and quantity of work they wish to achieve, and the level of group participation and individual accountability they all feel comfortable with.
+The agreement shall be completed outside of class over five weeks through team discussion and an honest exchange of ideas and expectations.
+Team members should communicate openly in order to identify the quality and quantity of work they wish to achieve, and the level of group participation and individual accountability they all feel comfortable with.

-After completion of each part of the Team Standards process, the team will post (either individually or as a group) a response to the assigned inquiry questions in their Webex Team group space.
-Teams should expect to be asked questions based on their posts during weekly consultation time with their Instructors.
+After completion of each part of the Team Standards process, the team will post (either individually or as a group) a response to the assigned inquiry questions in their team’s EDN Wiki as described belowTeams should be prepared to answer questions by the Project and/or Chief Engineers during class time or via posts to the EDN.

 Team Development Process and

 Team Standards Agreement

-Part 1: Team Formation and Contact Exchange
+Part 1: Team Formation and Information Exchange

-Each team member should verbally share the following information with their new teammates:
+During the first two classes, team members have begun to get to know each other via the Icebreaker and Poster activities.
+To continue learning about each other and how you will work as a team, each team member should verbally share the following information with their new teammates:

 1.)
 Explain specific skills/experiences that you can contribute to the team.